MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-server-pay-as-you-go.md

 - Your device must be running any edition of Windows Server 2025.
 - Your device must meet the minimum hardware requirements.
 To learn more, see [Hardware requirements for Windows Server](/windows-server/get-started/hardware-requirements?tabs=cpu&pivots=windows-server-2025).
 - Your device must be Azure Arc-enabled and be running Microsoft Azure connected machine agent version 1.47 or later.
-- Your device isn't currently licensed (activated) with another license type, such as OEM, Retail or Volume License (VL).
+- Your device isn't currently licensed (activated) with another license type, such as OEM, Retail, or Volume License (VL).

 - An active internet connection is required.